3 Key Questions When You First Meet the Doctor

 Learn how to build a circle of support for yourself, your family and your child.

-As parents, we need to let our children with disabilities become more independent.
+As parents, we need to let our children with different abilities become more independent.
 A parent who’s been there offers advice.

 Explore the options for how your child who is deaf or hard of hearing can learn to communicate with others.